Codeplain-ai/plain2code_client/docs/starting_a_plain_project_from_scratch.md

 copy-build: true
 copy-conformance-tests: true
 ```
+- Specify the test scripts so that Plain knows how to run unit and conformance tests.
+- Indicate where to copy the generated files and whether to display detailed output during code generation like shown in output control.
 - For full argument explanations, see the [plain2code CLI documentation](docs/plain2code_cli.md).

 ## 4. Add Test Scripts

-Copy the appropriate test scripts to your project:
+Include the appropriate test scripts to your project:

 ```bash
 mkdir test_scripts
 cp /path/to/plain2code_client/test_scripts/run_unittests_python.sh ./test_scripts/
 cp /path/to/plain2code_client/test_scripts/run_conformance_tests_python.sh ./test_scripts/
 ```
+- You may need to modify these scripts based on your specific project requirements.

 ## 5. Create .gitignore